 In addition to FSRs, emergency actions and resources can set prices in ELMP during declared emergencies.
-In September 2021, MISO implemented recommended improvements to its ELMP emergency pricing.
-MISO expanded the set of resources that can set prices during an emergency event11 and established minimums on the Tier 1 and Tier 2 Emergency Offer Floor Prices at \$500 per MWh and \$1,000 per MWh, respectively.
-12 These offer floors apply to emergency resource capacity.
-In previous years, MISO's emergency offer floor prices were set inefficiently low.
-Also in September, MISO updated the value of Reserve Procurement Enhancement constraints to \$200 per MWh during emergencies.
+In September 2021, MISO implemented recommended changes to its emergency pricing by: (i) expanding the set of resources that can set prices during an emergency event10 and setting minimums on the Tier 1 and 2 Emergency Offer Floor Prices at \$500 and \$1,000 per MWh, respectively.
+11 MISO also updated the value of Reserve Procurement Enhancement (RPE) constraints to \$200 per MWh during emergencies.
 These changes will help ensure that MISO's emergency pricing will set more efficient pricing during emergencies.